cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 * `cf env APP_NAME`: Returns environment variables set using `cf set-env`.

-* `cf files APP_NAME logs/env.log`: Returns environment variables in the container environment.
-The `VCAP_SERVICES` variable lists all services that have been bound to the application and the credentials for connecting to each service.

-* `cf files APP_NAME logs/staging_task.log`: Returns the staging log for your app.

-* `cf files APP_NAME logs/stderr.log`: Returns recent output to STDERR.

-* `cf files APP_NAME logs/stdout.log`: Returns recent output to STDOUT.

 * `cf logs APP_NAME`: Returns a real-time stream of the application STDOUT and STDERR.
 Use **Ctrl-C** (^C) to exit the real-time stream.

-  You may need to configure your application to issue messages to STDOUT and STDERR.
-If your application uses a log4j facility that is configured to send log messages to STDOUT, such messages will also be returned by the `logs` command.

-  **Note:** Some of these commands may return connection credentials, so be sure not to post command output to a public forum without first removing this sensitive information.

 * `cf events APP_NAME`: Returns information about application crashes, including error codes.